vtjc2002/LearnAI-Bootcamp/lab02.3-bing_search/2_Bing_Search.md

         }
 ```

-Before we perform the steps to clear out the state and end the dialog, we want to accomplish the following (add this code to `SearchBingAsync` in order):
+Before we perform the steps to clear out the state and end the dialog (what the code currently in `SearchBingAsync` does), we need to get the state, find out what they want to search for, and if they told us to search Bing, call Bing and return the results.
+In `SearchBingAsync`, we want to accomplish the following four steps before updating the state and ending the dialog, which is step five.
+Add this code to `SearchBingAsync` in order **above** the line `// Clear out Search for future searches, set the searching state to no,`:
 1. Get the PictureState.
 ```csharp
             // Add state so we can update it throughout the turn